 Rolf originally trained as an engineer at the ETH in Zurich.
 Later, he obtained an MBA and PhD at the Graduate School of Business of the University of Chicago.
 His dissertation was on the pricing of small companies in the US market – what became known as the small firm effect.
 After a number of years teaching in business schools in Canada, the US and France, he started, with his wife and American partners, an investment boutique in London that concentrated on small cap investment.
 In 1991, the firm was sold to Alliance Capital and Rolf became head of its London office, responsible for all international equity investment activities.
 Then, for fifteen years, he was with the asset management subsidiary of a Swiss private bank in a number of senior positions.
-After his recent retirement, he consults for a number of institutional investors and families.
+After his retirement, he now consults for a number of institutional investors and families.

 This site is still very much work in progress.
 While it has been tested on most of the modern browsers, it may not work smoothly on older browsers.
 Feedback would be very much appreciated at this address.

 Comments are very welcome.
 They are, however, moderated, i.e., if you have never contributed a comment, it will have to be approved before it is published.
 Comments that are abusive, irrelevant to the topic, blatantly commercial or submitted under an obvious pseudonym will be erased without any notice to the author.

 The green logo that you may see on the tab for this website (technically called a “favicon” – don’t ask) was the logo of Dimensional Asset Management Ltd., the investment boutique mentioned above.
 The company was merged into another UK company and the logo disappeared.
 It is used here for purely nostalgic reasons.
 It is quite distinctive and the author simply happens to like it.